Wall Street logs gains Monday on strong earnings - WTMJ

 Stocks were solidly higher Monday, and investors cheered a strong dose of positive earnings reports as well as economic data that showed the U.S. economy is growing.

-The S&P 500 index was up 0.4% as of 11:30 a.m.
+The S&P 500 index was up 0.4% as of 1:50 p.m.
 Eastern.
-The Dow Jones Industrial Average was up 1% and the Nasdaq Composite was down 0.3%.
+The Dow Jones Industrial Average was up 269 points, or 0.8%, to 34,144 and the Nasdaq Composite fell 0.4%.
 The S&P is adding to the 5.2% gains from April, its best month since November 2020, when President Joe Biden was elected.
 It logged a gain of about 28% between November and April.

 More than half of the companies in the S&P 500 have reported their results, which show earnings growth of 54% percent so far, according to FactSet.